-4. Reduces Digestive Complaints
+4. Reduces Digestive Issues

-For most forms of indigestion, tea tends to work the best and is usually soothing to the stomach while not causing any side effects.
+For most forms of indigestion, marshmallow root tea tends to work the best and is usually soothing to the stomach while not causing any side effects.
 For even more stomach-soothing effects, you can mix marshmallow with other digestive aids, such as peppermint essential oil or steeped/raw ginger root.

-5. Heals Skin Troubles
+5. Soothes Skin Troubles

 By helping soothe the nerve-sense system of the skin, marshmallow has anti-irritant properties and is even well-tolerated by those with allergies and hypersensitive skin.
 For many years, it’s provided relief from itching, swelling, redness and chaffing.